apoorvam1/Advanced-Java/Lambda Expressions.md

     }

 Understanding a Lambda Expression
-  Let's consider the same Lambda expression mentioned above starting with more detailed version of it.
+  Let's consider the same Lambda expression mentioned above, starting with a more detailed version of it.

   1. SampleInterface si = (int a, int b) -> { return a + b; };
      Provide an implementation to the method performSum such that, when 2 arguments a and b of type integer are passed return      the sum of a and b.